 A 20-degree down sleeping bag is often the best choice.
 It’s warm enough to get you through cold nights without adding excessive weight to your pack.
 A fast-inflating pad is helpful too, for those days when all you want to do is get inside the tent quickly and warm up.
 If you’re feeling a little gluttonous, why not add in an inflatable pillow to make sure you get a sound night’s sleep?

 4. Airport: Grab a few hours of sleep, anywhere.

-Often overlooked for the four sexier seasons, Airport [insert bus stop, train ride, cheap hostel, friend’s couch, rest stop, nap at the trailhead for an alpine start season is omnipresent for adventurers.
+Often overlooked for the four sexier seasons, Airport [insert bus stop, train ride, cheap hostel, friend’s couch, rest stop, nap at the trailhead for an alpine start] season is omnipresent for adventurers.
 Can you get away with not planning for it?
 Of course.
 Would you be doing yourself a disservice?
 That’s for you to decide.
-Whether it’s a two-hour nap in between point A and B, red-eye before an epic, or an unplanned night in the airport, it’s good to have the right tools for the job.
-Beyond a toothbrush and some savvy location scouting, here’s a few recommendations for a few extra hours of sleep.
+Whether it’s a two-hour nap between points A and B, a red-eye before an epic, or an unplanned night in the airport, it’s good to have the right tools for the job.
+Beyond a toothbrush and some savvy location scouting, here are some recommendations for a few extra hours of sleep.

-A good, closed-cell mattress that is always ready in a couple seconds is key.
-Lay down, throw a soft quilt over yourself, and add a comfortable neck pillow to sneak in a few hours.
+A good, closed-cell mattress that is always ready in a couple of seconds is key.
+Lay down, throw a soft quilt over yourself, stuff your jacket in a Trekker Pillow Case and sneak in a few hours.
 You don’t need anything else.